marcosiino/xcode-loves-ai/README.md

 ## Available Commands

-### Comment selection
+### Code Documentation

-This command generates a comment for the selected portion of code and add it above that selection.
+This command generates the code documentation for the selected code.

 ### Generate Codable from JSON